 Interns are formally evaluated twice per year.
 Read more

-They are also informally evaluated at the mid and end point of their rotations.
-Read more.
+They are also provided feedback at the mid and end point of their rotations.
+Read more

 Interns also complete an evaluation of their supervisors and a program evaluation at the mid- and endpoints of the Internship.
 These evaluations are designed to facilitate feedback that informs any changes or improvements needed in the internship program.
 All evaluation forms are available in the Psychology Internship Manual.

 Interns are compensated $28,080 for the Internship year.
-They are also eligible for a range of benefits, including health insurance.
+They are considered full time employees and are therefore eligible for a range of benefits, including health insurance.
 Read more